SoftInstigate/restheart-website/learn/clients-authentication.md

 as well.

 It is easy to check the user credentials from a login form with this
-handler: in case the client getd back 200, they match and the auth token can be stored for furhter request; otherwise passed credentials are wrong.
+handler: in case the client gets back 200, they match and the auth token can be stored for further request; otherwise passed credentials are wrong.

 ## How to avoid the basic authentication popup in browsers